-The education section of the Indonesian Embassy in Washington, D.C. is dedicated to fostering the excellent bilateral relationship between Indonesia and the United States through education and culture.
+Education and Cultural Attaché at the Indonesian Embassy in Washington, D.C. is dedicated to fostering the excellent bilateral relationship between Indonesia and the United States through education and culture.

 We provide support to Indonesians studying in the United States by, among others, providing information about American educational institutions, study-related matters, social activities, advocacy, and assistance in emergency situations.
-In addition, we provide generous support to PERMIAS, the Indonesian Students Association in the United States.
+In addition, we provide support to PERMIAS, the Indonesian Students Association in the United States.

 The language diplomacy at the embassy provides a sustained Indonesian Language Program for Americans to learn Bahasa Indonesia.
 Additionally, since the pandemic hit worldwide, we have been providing virtual Indonesian Language Classes for all levels, i.e., beginner, intermediate and advanced.

 We also promote Indonesian Language to elementary level in collaboration with DCPS (District of Columbia Public Schools), through the program called as Indonesia Superhero Read-ON program or in short as IS-RON.

 We also have streamed the Indonesian Language showcase of the virtual classes through our Facebook page and the popular demand of our educational diplomacy program through webinar namely ‘Bincang Karya or in short is BIANKA, in English is Creation Talks.”